 It is the intent of the Corporation that the target total direct compensation, which is the aggregate of salary, target annual bonus and estimated value of LTIP be between the 25th percentile and the 50th percentile of the Comparative Group.
-However, target long-term incentive awards to the former CEO and the CFO are below the 25th percentile.
+However, target long-term incentive awards to the CFO are below the 25th percentile.
 The SD position was not in the Comparative Group analysis.